 Radial Engineering is based in Port Coquitlam, BC, a short drive from Vancouver.
 A longstanding reputation for bringing reliable and tough-as-nails problem solvers to the market means you will see Radial products on stages and in studios world-wide.
 These products include the world's finest direct boxes, splitters and audio interfacing devices.
 As the maker of some of the best pro audio gear in the business Radial’s products have graced the stages and studios of many of music's biggest acts including Rush, U2, Bruce Springsteen, AC/DC, Billy Joel, Paul McCartney, Al Schmitt, and Elliot Scheiner, among many others.
 In business since 1992, the company is responsible for what are arguably two of the best direct boxes on the market, the JDI and the J48.
 Radial products are also regularly chosen by audio/video integrators for use in non-music applications but where pristine audio is required.
-For example, hundreds of pieces of Radial gear are relied upon in the Canadian Parliament building.

 With approximately 100 employees, Radial boasts in-house research and development, and engineering and production departments where all the products are proudly Canadian-made.
 An extensive network of dealers and distributors makes Radial product available around the world.